-Herpetic stomatitis is a viral infection of the mouth that causes ulcers and inflammation.
-These mouth ulcers are not the same as canker sores, which are caused by a different virus.
+Herpetic stomatitis is a viral infection of the mouth that causes sores and ulcers.
+These mouth ulcers are not the same as canker sores, which are not caused by a virus.

-- Blisters in the mouth, often on the tongue, cheeks, palate, gums, and a border between the lip (red colored) and the normal skin next to it
+- Blisters in the mouth, often on the tongue, cheeks, roof of the mouth, gums, and on the border between the inside of the lip and the skin next to it

-- Fever (often as high as 104 °Fahrenheit) may occur 1 - 2 days before blisters and ulcers appear
+- Fever (often as high as 104 °Fahrenheit), which may occur 1 - 2 days before blisters and ulcers appear

 - Swollen gums

-Your health care provider can usually diagnose this condition by looking at the mouth sores.
-Further tests are not usually done.
+Your child's doctor can usually diagnose this condition by looking at your child's mouth sores.

 Sometimes, special laboratory tests can help confirm the diagnosis.